What are wrist fractures?

 Most wrist fractures can be treated with a cast or splint to immobilise the wrist and thereby facilitate bone healing.
 In displaced or unstable wrist fractures, the best treatment is wrist surgery to reduce the bone fragments in the correct position and to then stabilise the fracture by fitting a plate, which keeps the bone fragments in a reduced position.
 This is called an open reduction and internal fixation (ORIF).
 A stable fixation facilitates early mobilisation and ensures a good outcome.

-Generally, treatment goals are initially to reduce swelling and to get the fingers moving as soon as possible.
-The wrist will be immobilized between 4-6 weeks with conservative management in a cast.
-With a surgical fracture fixation, this can be a bit earlier between 2-4 weeks, and movement of the wrist can start once fracture is stable enough.
-Most patients will experience stiffness and some discomfort and pain for up to six months’ post surgery, depending on the severity and complexity of the fracture.
+Generally, treatment goals for wrist fractures are initially to reduce swelling and to get the fingers moving as soon as possible.
+Dr van der Spuy will immobilise your wrist for approximately 4-6 weeks with conservative management in a cast.
+With a surgical fracture fixation, this can be a bit earlier between 2-4 weeks, and movement of the wrist can start once the fracture stable enough.
+Most patients will experience stiffness and some discomfort and pain for up to six months post-surgery, depending on the severity and complexity of the wrist fracture.

-Rehabilitation, including splinting, will be required to ensure good finger and thumb movement, as well as oedema and scar management in the early days' post injury/surgery.
-Once the fracture is considered stable, therapy will work on regaining movement of the wrist in all planes, building strength in the hand and facilitating return to function.
+Rehabilitation, including splinting, will be required to ensure good finger and thumb movement, as well as oedema and scar management in the early days' post-injury/ hand surgery.
+Once the fracture is considered stable, hand therapy will help to regain movement of the wrist in all planes, build strength in the hand and facilitate the return to normal function.